AngularJS, NodeJS, Sails.js, PhantomJS, Gulp, Sass, HTML5, CSS3.

 In addition, the solution had to:

 The ELITEX team didn’t want to start with the traditional approach of building apps for the web.
 Instead, we rethought the architecture and decided to go another way.
 The chosen solution was more similar to that of building a mobile app.

 The system was built with a microservice architecture.
 That means that the server-side app consists of two parts:

 These services communicate with the help of queues and can be easily scaled.
 Our developers used a MongoDB database to handle large volumes of structured and unstructured data.

 The specific architecture allows most of the pages to be loaded without any delay at all, meaning the application is blazingly fast.
 It was accomplished as a big part of the logic, as well as templates, are preloaded and cached on the front end.

 The user’s browser loads it only once during the first visit to the site.
 When the user opens any data on the app, there is no need to render the page on the server and load everything from the beginning.

 The server works as a REST API, returning only raw data.
 This includes the newly published content – the site loads all the latest data at once.
 It is a powerful approach to creating modern web applications.

-From concept to final product, ELITEX has been a precious resource for our company and the mind behind our content management system.
-It is not all about the great knowledge in web programming, ELITEX guys take their role further.
-They offer their ideas and perspective and contribute in making things that were not there before, which is the true.
+From concept to the final product, ELITEX has been a precious resource for our company and the mind behind our content management system.
+It is about more than just great knowledge in web programming; ELITEX guys take their role further.
+They offer their ideas and perspective and contribute to making things that were not there before, which is true.

 Moreover, the right architecture implemented by the ELITEX team enabled a couple of other great features: